optimizely/scribe/content/stories/upworthy.md

 ## RESULTS

-The right sidebar, paired with a minimal design, *increased shares by 2.7% and engagement by 7.4%*.
+The right sidebar, paired with a minimal design, *increased social shares by 28%*.

 {% include "blockquote.html"
   {